 As a part of this project, you will be asked with generating a handful of maps.
 In the cartographic1 world, objects are typically identified by a pair of points called a coordinate.
 Geographical coordinates consist of a latitude and longitude value, which can be thought of like x- and y-coordinates in a Cartesian coordinate system, respectively.

-relatively easily; here is some skeleton code you can use to generate maps:
+We can generate maps in ggplot2 relatively easily; here is some skeleton code you can use to generate maps:

 Introduction to the Data